 When the pandemic began, performers and venues under lockdown began looking for other avenues to interact with fans and make money.
 Performers began live streaming on platforms like Twitch, hosting virtual parties, and crowdfunding to stay afloat.
 Travis Scott held a concert inside the video game Fortnite.
 VibeLab created United We Stream, a live streaming platform to fundraise and create streaming opportunities for artists in 115 cities worldwide.

 Expanding into the metaverse is the latest wave of this exploration.
 Amnesia launched its club in Decentraland in June 2021.
-Bootsy Bellows, a club in West Hollywood owned by David Arquette, is entering the metaverse on the Solana blockchain and has been experimenting with a hybrid virtual and physical space, where guests use an NFT to get into the real world club.
+Bootsy Bellows, a club in West Hollywood owned by David Arquette, is entering the

 “There’s definitely a huge appetite for using the metaverse or digital technologies for discovering and promoting new talent,” said Milan.